-Sites are encouraged to implement pre-screening procedures for MTN-028 as part of their outreach and recruitment strategy.
-Like all outreach and recruitment approaches, strategies and materials used during the pre-screening process must be submitted and approved by local IRBs/ECs.
-During pre-screening, staff may explain MTN-028 to potential study participants and ascertain elements of presumptive eligibility, which should be confirmed at an on-site screening visit.
-The information obtained during pre-screening activities cannot be considered for eligibility determination.
-Participants found to be presumptively eligible may also be provided the study informed consent or other IRB approved informed consent materials for review prior to their screening visit as part of the pre-screening procedures.
-SCHARP-provided PTIDs should not be assigned until after participants provide informed consent at the screening visit.
+Sites are encouraged to implement pre-screening procedures for MTN-039 as part of their outreach and recruitment strategy.
+Like all outreach and recruitment approaches, materials used during the pre-screening process must be submitted and approved by local IRBs/ECs.

-Note: No information collected from participants may be used for publication purposes unless written informed consent is provided from potential participants.
+During pre-screening, staff may explain MTN-039 to potential study participants and ascertain elements of presumptive eligibility, which should be confirmed at an on-site screening visit.
+The information obtained during pre-screening activities cannot be considered for study eligibility determination.
+Participants found to be presumptively eligible may also be provided the study informed consent form or other IRB-approved informed consent materials for review prior to their screening visit as part of the prescreening procedures.
+PTIDs should not be assigned until after participants during pre-screening activities may be used for publication purposes unless written informed consent is provided from potential participants.